Is Marijuana Legal in Florida?

 Medical marijuana is legal in Florida.
 Article X, Section 29 of the Florida Constitution and Section 381.986, Florida Statutes, permit and regulate the use of medical marijuana.

-Recreational marijuana is not legal in Florida.
 Marijuana is a Schedule I drug under both Florida and federal law.

 Federal law still prohibits the use of marijuana, even when used medically.